Formatting

 [format]

-wrap = "reflow" # or "preserve" or "sentence"
+wrap = "reflow" # or "preserve", "sentence", or "semantic"

 If wrap is set to reflow, Panache will reformat paragraphs to fit within the number of columns specified by the line-width configuration option (default 80).
 If wrap is set to preserve, Panache will keep existing line breaks and not reflow paragraphs.
 If wrap is set to sentence, Panache will break lines at sentence boundaries, ensuring that each sentence starts on a new line.